-LANSING, Mich. – The Michigan Economic Development Corporation today announced Michigan Strategic Fund approval of one business expansion and two community revitalization projects in Michigan that will generate $10 million in private investment and create 107 jobs.
+LANSING, Mich. – The Michigan Economic Development Corporation today announced Michigan Strategic Fund approval of a business expansion and three community revitalization projects around the state that will generate nearly $1 million in private investment.

 The Michigan Strategic Fund approved incentives for the following projects:

 Hannigan Insurance Agency, LLC, incorporated in 1998, is a technology company, national insurance brokerage and internet distribution platform for the insurance and financial services industry.
 The company plans to expand its Michigan presence and establish a national call center in the Ann Arbor region, investing up to $516,000 and creating 75 jobs.
 As a result, the company has been awarded a $400,000 Michigan Business Development Program performance-based grant.
 Michigan was chosen over a competing site in Ohio.
 Ann Arbor SPARK has offered support to the project in the form of a marketing package, hiring event and other job matching assistance.
 Individuals interested in career opportunities with Hannigan should visit http://hanniganinsurance.com/careers/.